Ancestry Visas – An Overview

 • Zimbabwe

-It’s possible to extend a UK Ancestry Visa for a further 5 year period at the end of your initial period of leave, providing you meet the eligibility criteria.
-If you’ve been in the UK for 5 years, then it’s likely that applying for permanent residence via indefinite leave to remain (ILR) will be a better option.
-If you’re in any doubt, get in touch to discuss this with us.
-If you don’t meet the criteria for ILR, then it’s certainly possible to extend your Ancestry Visa.
+It’s possible to extend a UK Ancestry Visa for a further 5-year period at the end of your initial period of leave, providing you meet the eligibility criteria.
+If you’ve been in the UK for 5 years, then it’s likely that applying for permanent residence via Indefinite Leave to Remain (ILR) will be a better option.
+If you’re in any doubt, contact us to discuss this.
+If you don’t meet the ILR criteria, it’s certainly possible to extend your Ancestry Visa.

-Ancestry Visas are issued for 5 years and can be extended for a further 5 years at the end of the initial term.
+Ancestry Visas are issued for 5 years and can be extended for 5 years at the end of the initial term.

 Rumours have circulated for years about the impending end of the Ancestry Visa scheme.
-However to date there’s no official statement from the UK Home Office about the scheme ending.
-Even if the scheme does close, it will only impact new applicants and not applicants who have applied or who are currently on an Ancestry Visa.
-Migrants currently under the Ancestry Visa scheme are bound by the terms of the visa when they first applied, meaning they won’t be impacted by the cessation of the scheme and they will be able to extend their visa in the future.
+However, to date, the UK Home Office has made no official statement about the scheme ending.
+Even if the scheme does close, it will only impact new applicants, not applicants who have applied or are currently on an Ancestry Visa.
+Migrants currently under the Ancestry Visa scheme are bound by the terms of the visa when they first applied, meaning the cessation of the scheme won’t impact them, and they will be able to extend their visa in the future.

 You may be required to submit a TB certificate as part of your Ancestry Visa application.
 The requirement to submit a TB certificate is based on your country of residence and whether TB is prevalent there.
 Further details and a list of all the countries that require a TB certificate are available in our Tuberculosis (TB) Test Requirement Guide.